-One easily computes that changing the section $s$ to a new section $s'$ leads to changing the isomorphism $T_q^{[\rho]}$ to $T^{[\rho]}_{q}\circ\rho(s'(q)s(q)^{-1})$.
-By Schur's lemma, one can prove that different choices of the isomorphism $T^{[\rho]}_q$ are different by a scalar in $U(1)$.
+One easily computes that changing the section $s$ to a new section $s'$ amounts to changing the isomorphism $T_q^{[\rho]}$ to $T^{[\rho]}_{q}\circ\rho(s'(q)s(q)^{-1})$.
+Schur's lemma implies that different choices of the isomorphism $T^{[\rho]}_q$ are different by a scalar in $U(1)$.
 By straightforward computations and the above observations, one can show that, up to a coboundary, the cocycle $c$ is independent of the choices of the section $s$ and $T^{[\rho]}_q$. \end{proof}